 You’d be hard-pressed to find a product or niche that displays a smooth trajectory, but as long as the overall trend is positive, that’s good enough!

 Last but not least, consider the longevity of your customers.

 This bit requires you to think a few steps ahead, but it’s important to have that foresight when you’re starting a business.

 After you make your first sale and you’ve got your operations running smoothly, the natural next step is to work on generating more revenue.

 How do you do that?
-A lot of entrepreneurs try to increase their Customer Lifetime Value (CLV) - and they come up with strategies to retarget their existing customers and keep selling to them.
+A lot of entrepreneurs try to increase their Customer Lifetime Value (LTV or CLTV), and they come up with strategies to retarget their existing customers and keep selling to them.